Connect with us

 how to get wax out of candle jar

-You may be curious about how to remove wax from a candle jar.
-There are a few different methods you can use.
-You can freeze it overnight.
-This will allow the wax to shrink and fall from the jar.
-Another method is to use a butter knife to break up clumps of wax that are too big to fit through the jar opening.
-Once the wax is gone, you can clean the jar with soap and water.
+You may be wondering how to effectively remove wax from a candle holder.
+There are a few methods you can try.
+One option is to place the candle holder in the freezer overnight, which will cause the wax to shrink and come out easily.
+Another option is to use a butter knife to break up any large pieces of wax that may be stuck.
+Once the wax is removed, you can wash the candle holder with soap and water.

 Reuse a candle jar